mesur-io/spice/README.md

-There is a need to more clearly document verifiable credentials - that is credentials that utilize the issuer, holder, and verifier (three party) model across various work IETF, ISO, W3C, and other SDOs.
+There is a need to more clearly document verifiable credentials - that is credentials that utilize the issuer, holder, and verifier (three party) model across various work at the IETF, ISO, W3C, and other SDOs.

 This need particularly arises in use cases for credentials that do not involve human-in-the-loop interactions, and  especially in the use and